Tips before the job interview

 - Nervous?
-Then you can talk about it.
+Then tell them that.
 This shows that you are honest.
 It’s a good idea to take a breath and think before answering questions.
 And remember that the more interviews you go to, the more secure and confident you will be.

 - Everyone in the room is equally important.
 If several people are interviewing you, remember that everyone is equally important.
 Direct your answers to everyone, regardless of who asked the question.